| Written by Mark Buzinkay

 In general, training (“drill”) on machinery or procedures aims to learn and master the desired outcome.
 The principal objectives of drills in mines are to train the behaviour of miners, to detect errors in (operational and emergency) plans and to minimize the reaction time in case of unexpected events.
 At the end of the training, each participant should know the answers to “What must be done?
 What should be done?
 With what, and when, should it be done?”

 Scheduled drills can be carried out after basic instructions have been given.
 Participants know that a drill will be held and are aware of the procedures.
 Every drill is an exercise that must be evaluated in the aftermath to deepen the effect of the training.
 Once scheduled drills have been carried out several times, unscheduled drills may take place.
-A thorough evaluation will reveal the status of skills and the weaknesses of the organization in performing the desired reaction.
+A thorough evaluation will reveal the status of skills and the organisation's weaknesses in performing the desired reaction.

 Safety and emergency-related drills are not only important, but also very effective in teaching behaviour for a given scenario.
 Such scenario-based drills are common practice for example in the offshore industry and contribute to very high safety standards, and consequently to a low incident rate.